giacomolemoli/starter-hugo-academic/content/publication/earthquake/index.md

 ---
-title: Political Consequences of Natural Disasters: Evidence from a Massive Earthquake in Early Modern History
+title: 'Political Consequences of Natural Disasters: Evidence from a Massive Earthquake in Early Modern History'
 publication_types:
   - "3"
 authors: